aws-amplify/amplify-data/packages/e2e-tests/README.md

 3. Add your newly added test cases to `test-cases/index.ts`.
 4. New test cases will be automatically picked up by the test runner, and run in the pipeline (see `.github/workflows/callable-local-e2e-tests.yml`)

+## [TODO] Global cleanup

+Add a check to clean up potential orphaned records after all tests have run (see https://jestjs.io/docs/configuration#globalteardown-string).